myphysicslab/myphysicslab/src/docs/Customizing.md

 EasyScript allows setting any Parameter or Variable of an application.

-EasyScript is a very simple scripting language with just one command: assignment.
+EasyScript is a simple scripting language with just one command: assignment.
 Here is an example of an EasyScript that you can use in [PendulumApp](https://www.myphysicslab.com/pendulum/pendulum-en.html)